This $35 Amazon Sheet Set Is So Soft, It Made Me Want To Shave My Legs

 Advertisement

-Out of all the sheets I've dipped my toes into (Pact, Brooklyn Bedding, Target, etc.), Mellanni's microfiber ones are by far the softest.
+Out of all the sheets, I've dipped my toes into (Pact, Brooklyn Bedding, Target, etc.), Mellanni's microfiber ones are by far the softest.
 "Buttery" is the best way to describe the texture from my experience.
 If you want a more expressive description, Amazon reviewer Jonathan Henry claims these sheets are, "...so unbelievably soft it's as if you're sleeping on a giant puppy."
 There's also apparently no detail too small for its super fans to revel in.
 Another reviewer who has been, "...struggling with fitted bedsheets [her] entire life," demands everyone take note of "one life-changing feature these sheets have: they are striped, and the stripes always go from the head to the foot of the bed."

 The next time you have freshly shaved legs just itching to *swoosh* across some cozy sheets or when you simply want the ultimate snuggly experience for under $50, make sure you have at least one Mellanni microfiber set in your closet.